 Keep a record of the results to show the doctor.
 The treatment plan may change based on test results.
 The HbA1c blood test is also used by the doctor to assess overall glucose control.

 This is a procedure that is still being investigated.
 It involves transplanting islet cells from a donor to a person with type 1 diabetes.
 After the transplant, these new cells are able to produce insulin.
 In some cases, people who receive these transplants may no longer need insulin injections.

-Currently, there is no known way to prevent type 1 diabetes.
+There are no current guidelines to prevent type 1 diabetes.